Predicting Potential Host Galaxies of Supermassive Black Hole Binaries Based on Stellar Kinematics in Archival IFU Surveys: Conclusions

 \item We produce a ranked list of galaxies that correspond to the best candidates for the host galaxies of individual SMBHBs in the northern sky that will be detected in GWs by PTAs.
 Even before a PTA detection, this list can be use to (1) perform targeted searches for individual sources of continuous GW in PTA data, (2) to corroborate candidate SMBHBs discovered through other means, and (3) to select candidate closely-separated ($\lesssim$100 pc) dual AGNs and recoiling AGN for follow-up observations.

 \end{enumerate}

-The quest to detect continuous nHz GWs from an individual SMBHB is ongoing through multiple PTA experiments.
+The quest to detect continuous nHz GWs from an individual SMBHB is ongoing through multiple PTA experiments, and their detections will require both observational and theoretical progress.
 While we focus in this paper on identifying potential PTA GW sources among massive nearby galaxies using archival IFU surveys in the northern sky, ongoing galaxy IFU surveys in the south such as the Hector Galaxy Survey\footnote{https://hector.survey.org.au/} can extend these efforts for full sky coverage of individual PTA sources.
 Such a search may become especially pressing given the recent tentative detection of a GW hotspot by the MeerKAT PTA collaboration at southern declinations not covered here \citep{Grunthal+2024}.
+On the theoretical front, future studies could attempt to characterize more distinctly the host galaxies of nHz GW-emitting SMBHBs, e.g. by resolving the gravitational dynamics of the SMBHs \citep[with, e.g., KETJU;][]{Mannerkoski+2023} in large cosmological simulations and by performing more high-resolution zoom-in simulations of SMBHB host galaxies \citep[e.g.,][]{Volonteri+2020}, or by discovering new observable signatures of SMBHB host galaxies (related to, e.g., gas kinematics).
 When the host galaxy of an individual SMBHB detected through GWs by PTAs is identified, telescope follow-up across the electromagnetic spectrum will provide insights on the formation and environments of SMBHBs that remain mysterious.

 \software{\texttt{astropy} \citep{astropy18}; \texttt{Matplotlib} \citep{Matplotlib+2007}; \texttt{SciPy} \citep{SciPy+2020}; \texttt{NumPy} \citep{Numpy+2020}; \texttt{StatMorph} \citep{RodriguezGomez+2019}; \texttt{scikit-learn} \citep{ScikitLearn+2011}; \texttt{PyEphem} \citep{PyEphem+2011}}